brendanberg/pushpop/README.md

-# six
+# Pushpop

-Pushpop is a tiny language for a tiny computer.
-It uses stack semantics.
+Pushpop is a minimal stack language for embedded computers.